 Below are some things that you can do to increase your safety in order to eliminate any potential uTorrent dangers.

 What is uTorrent and How Does it Work?

 To know uTorrent is safe, we need an understanding of how uTorrent works; it is essential to understand when and why it can be dangerous.

 These are the key components of the process:

-- Peer to peer (P2P: P2P is a way for two or more people to share files directly without the use of a middleman.
+- Peer-to-peer (P2P: P2P is a way for two or more people to share files directly without the use of a middleman.
 P2P Sharing refers to the sharing of data via this technology.

-- Torrent: Torrent is a file format that contains all information that you need to upload or download.
+- Torrent: Torrent is a file format that contains all the information that you need to upload or download.
 It was first used in 2011.
 It began in 2011. torrents are changing the way file-sharing works by centralizing the process.
 This means that you can share one file across thousands of devices, each holding a small piece of data from a larger file.

 - Torrenting: Torrenting is a variation of P2P sharing.
 Most often, a file downloaded from the internet is stored on a central server.
 However, torrenting is decentralized.
 This means that your file (or torrent) is accessible for all devices on the network.
 Files from other users can also be downloaded and used.